open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 1. See log in action with `docker-compose -f planet.yml -p planet logs -f`, press 'CTRL+C' to exit logs view

+ATTENTION: if you followed Step1 and configured Planet, you should not run `docker-compose -f planet.yml -p planet up -d --build`.
+It might destroy your configuration.
+`vagrant up prod` runs `docker-compose -f planet.yml -p planet up -d --build` automatically.

 ## More about Docker and Docker Compose

 We install and run Docker and Docker Compose from the Vagrant virtual machine because it is quicker to get everyone up and running and easier to troubleshoot as issues come up.
 Docker can also be installed directly on your machine.
 If you are curious about how to install Docker you can [read our guide](vi-docker-installation.md).
 We do **not recommend** running Planet this way because we may **not be able to help** if there are issues.